Where Things Go and Why It Matters

 Visual hierarchy is not an opinion.
 It is an observable, measurable property of how the human visual system processes information on a screen.
 Decades of eye-tracking research confirm what feels intuitive: people reading screens in left-to-right languages scan from left to right and top to bottom.
 Two dominant scanning patterns emerge, and the right one depends on how much content the dashboard presents.

 The pattern you design for determines where attention falls, and where it does not.
 Executive dashboards with a handful of KPIs follow a different visual path than dense operational views with multiple data tables.
-Understanding which pattern applies to your dashboard is the first layout decision that matters.
+Understanding which scan pattern applies to your dashboard is the first layout decision that matters.

 Z-Pattern: Executive and Summary Views